 - 2. Wipe the dipstick with a clean cloth or paper towel. - 3.
 Insert the dipstick back all the way into its hole.

-≫Oil Check
+Oil Check

-If the oil level is near or below the lower mark, slowly add oil being careful not to overfill.
+If it is near or below the lower mark, slowly add oil being careful not to overfill.